 When this metatarsal moves up, too much of the weight on the ball of the foot is transferred to the smaller metatarsals behind the smaller toes 2, 3, 4, and 5.
 Because these metatarsals are unable to move up as much as the first metatarsal, much of the weight that is supposed to be taken by the first metatarsal is transferred to the smaller metatarsals.
 These bones are not supposed to accept that much weight.

-When extra weight is transferred to this area of the foot, the bone can become damaged or swollen.
-There are also other soft tissues on the ball of the foot that will become damaged as well; these include the joint capsule, the plantar plate on the bottom of the joint, the ligaments around the joint, and the tendons going into the toes.
+When extra weight is transferred to the smaller metatarsals, the bone can become damaged or swollen.
+There are other soft tissues on the ball of the foot that will become damaged as well; these include the joint capsule, the plantar plate on the bottom of the joint, the ligaments around the joint, and the tendons going into the toes.

 Much of this problem is related to the ligament on the bottom of the foot called the plantar fascia.
-The plantar fascia is affected by a lack of proper motion or movement of the foot.
+The tension in the plantar fascia is affected by a lack of proper movement of the toes as you move forward.
 If the plantar fascia is not functioning properly, then abnormal pressure and strain will develop in the smaller metatarsals.
-When proper motion is restored to the foot, the pressure on the ball of the foot will be balanced and the abnormal pressure in back of the smaller metatarsals can be eliminated or reduced.
+When proper motion is restored to the toes, the pressure on the ball of the foot will be balanced and the abnormal pressure in back of the smaller metatarsals can be reduced to more normal levels.

 A tight Achilles tendon and a lack of motion of the ankle can also cause a significant overload of the metatarsals.
-The tight Achilles tendon is usually the result of a problem with the mobility of the foot in general.
-Restoring proper mobility is important to restore normal motion of the ankle and reduce the contracture of the Achilles tendon.
+The tight Achilles tendon is usually the result of more movement occurring in the ankle as a result of less mobility of the toes in general.
+Restoring proper mobility of the toes is important to restore normal motion of the ankle and reduce the contracture of the Achilles tendon.

 High-heeled shoes or boots can also cause a significant overload of the forefoot.
-When the foot rolls too much to the inside this can also result in more trouble with pain and pressure underneath the smaller metatarsals.
+When the foot rolls too much to the inside (pronation), this can also result in more trouble with pain and pressure underneath the smaller metatarsals.
+Excessive pronation can also be related to a lack of toe movement, primarily the big toe.

 Conditions that can feel like Metatarsalgia